leancodepl/flutter-at-mini/labs/week3/README.md

 - Ensure the layouts are at least somewhat responsive, i.e. there are no overflow warnings.
 Optionally, you can provide different layouts for different breakpoints.
+- Ensure smooth scrolling in long or complex scrollable views by using slivers (e.g., `CustomScrollView` and `SliverList.builder`)

 [intl]: https://pub.dev/packages/intl